ApoxtleBreaker/waterfall-characters-archive-card/README copy.txt

 If you need to change the pictures on the wall, you can simply change the src attribute of the img in the row-item in the html file to the new picture file name.
 - **Name needs to be consistent with the img json name.**
 - The principle is that the name can be anything you like, as long as it is consistent.
 However, to prevent unnecessary bugs and improve discriminability, it is recommended to change the picture name to the English name of the corresponding character, or the Japanese romanization of the name.
-I default to using the English name with no spaces.
 ### = =Project File Description= =
 - The index file is the main file (with comments and debugging traces in the development process).
 - If you need to write your own character, I prepared a display-orginal.html file for you to observe the effect and make the profile page.